 - The entire County is subject to Severe Winter Weather.
 A record of events can be found in Appendix B. The occurrence of a least one Severe Winter Weather event each year is almost certain. - Severe winter weather has the same effect on rural Sargent County as it does on the cities.
 The cities are not large enough or have enough large structures to block the winds that accompany severe winter storms.
-The entire county, rural and urban is affected by severe winter storms. - Townships often do not have adequate funds for snow plowing and road maintenance in the winter.
-Severe winter storms exacerbate this problem and can isolate property owners who do not have the ability to plow snow themselves.
+The entire county, rural and urban are affected by severe winter storms. - Townships often do not have adequate funds for snow plowing and road maintenance in the winter.
+Severe winter storms exacerbate this problem and can isolate property owners who cannot plow snow themselves.